Vodafone Business broadband review

-These are pretty /broadband/broadband-upload-speed/good upload speeds in the grand scheme, but if yours is the sort of business that requires online transfer of very large files, you may wish to consider spending a bit more for a bespoke 'symmetrical' solution (identical upload and download speeds) from a more specialised business broadband provider.
+These are decent upload speeds in the grand scheme of things, but if yours is the sort of business that requires online transfer of very large files, you may wish to consider spending a bit more for a bespoke 'symmetrical' solution (identical upload and download speeds) from a more specialised business broadband provider.

 Some of this can depend on what you're getting, whether you need a new phone line installed and whether or not you are already a Vodafone residential customer at the address in question.
 First off you will receive a letter confirming the switch-on/installation date.

-On your Activation Date, you’ll need to plug in your Vodafone Broadband router before 08:00 (remembering to use one of the microfilters supplied – see Step 1 of the Simple setup guide that came in the box with your router).
+On your activation date, you’ll need to plug in your Vodafone Smart Router before 08:00am (remembering to use one of the microfilters supplied – see Step 1 of the Simple setup guide that came in the box with your router).
 You’ll then find your Business Broadband Service is active by midnight that day.